Respiratory surveillance report

 2.1 Episodes of influenza, RSV and COVID-19

-The number of new influenza episodes remained stable in week 30, with four unique episodes identified.
-There were seven episodes reported in week 29.
-There were no new RSV episodes identified in week 30, which is similar to week 29 (one unique episode) (Figure 2.1).
+The number of new influenza episodes increased in week 40, with 24 unique episodes identified.
+There were 12 episodes reported in week 39.
+There were eight new RSV episodes identified in week 40, which is an increase to week 39 when four episodes were identified (Figure 2.1).

 Influenza and RSV episode rates by age groups are shown in (Figure 2.2).
-The highest influenza episode rate in week 30 was in the 65-74 age group (1.7 per 100,000 population).
+The highest influenza and RSV episode rate in week 40 was in the 0-4 age group (both 4.4 per 100,000 population).

 Influenza and RSV episode rates across local government districts (LGD) are shown in (Figure 2.3).
-Fermanagh and Omagh had the highest influenza episode rate in week 30 (0.9 per 100,000 population).
+Lisburn and Castlereagh had the highest influenza episode rate in week 40 (3.3 per 100,000 population).
+Derry City and Strabane, and Lisburn and Castlereagh had the highest RSV episode rate in week 40 (both 1.3 per 100,000 population).

-The number of new COVID-19 episodes increased in week 30, with 116 unique episodes identified compared with 107 in week 29 (Figure 2.1).
+The number of new COVID-19 episodes remained similar in week 40, with 184 unique episodes identified compared with 182 in week 39 (Figure 2.1).

 Supplementary tables of unique episodes and weekly episode rates are shown at the end of this report.